Your basket is currently empty!

 Here are three ways sleep disorders can impact brain health:

-1. Cognitive decline: Lack of quality sleep has been linked to an increased risk of and neurodegenerative diseases such as Alzheimer’s disease.
+1. Cognitive decline: Lack of quality sleep has been linked to an increased risk of cognitive decline and neurodegenerative diseases such as Alzheimer’s disease.
 It is during deep sleep that the brain cleanses itself of toxins and consolidates memories, so disruptions in this process can have long-term consequences.

 3. Impaired concentration and memory: When we don’t get enough restful sleep, our ability to concentrate, focus, and remember information is significantly impaired.
 Sleep deprivation affects attention span and working memory, making it harder to perform daily tasks efficiently.